-“Trade not aid” – if you’ve been paying attention to the discourse on how to improve living standards for the world’s poor, it’s a familiar phrase.
+If you’ve been paying attention to the discourse on how to improve living standards for the world’s poor, “Trade not aid” is a familiar phrase.
 Over the past decade especially, armchair development experts (and, you know, “actual development experts”) have criticized aid for its failure to bring fundamental change.
 Meanwhile, virtually anywhere you turn, someone extols virtues of fair trade.
 But what happens when trade fails in the same fundamental ways as aid?

 Take, for instance, the well-known Fairtrade program, which provides a baseline price for crops, allowing farmers protection against price manipulation and encouraging more democratic access to global markets.
 Criticism of the program has come from all directions; radical leftists revile its acceptance of and reliance on markets, while free-market conservatives dislike the distortions it brings.

 These criticisms arise out of the biases of those making them.
 As far as criticisms based on actual results, economists and others have warned of the program’s ineffectiveness and potential to do harm.
 Most of the available studies in English have focused on South America, which accounts for over 90% of U.S. coffee purchases.
 However, a new study by the Forum for African Investigative Reporters (FAIR) confirms that Fairtrade really ain’t so fair for farmers in West Africa either.

 According to FAIR, cocoa growers participating in Fairtrade programs in Nigeria, Ghana, Cameroon and Côte d’Ivoire see little of the additional money paid by Western consumers for Fairtrade certified chocolate.
 They are left in the dark about world market prices by the Fairtrade cooperatives meant to inform them of such things.
 For many, the membership fees they must pay to participate outpace the premiums they can earn.